Skip to content

 """

-In particular mean_evaluator is Callable that can be used to calculate metrics for each combination of interest between constructor settings that are not included in default compute output.
-For example, using standard COCO settings, che metric combination mAP@[.55 | medium | 10] is not included in default compute output.
+In particular, mean_evaluator is a Callable that can calculate metrics for any combination of settings, even those not included in default compute output.
+For example, with standard MS-COCO 1 settings, the metric combination mAP@[.55 | medium | 10] is not included in the default compute output but can be obtained using the mean_evaluator, after calling compute.

 mean_evaluator_example